Open Choice Office

 - All current families, who desire an Open Choice placement, must submit a RSCO lottery application by February 28, 2018 at choiceeducation.org.

 - If the sibling receives a placement offer, you must follow all RSCO instructions and respond by the deadline or the student may lose his/her seat.

 Open Choice Only Preference

 RSCO lottery applicants who select only the Open Choice Program (i.e., no magnet schools were selected) on the RSCO lottery application receive a placement preference if seats are available.

 How to Apply

 Important Information to Know Before Applying

-- Where seats are available, applicants who only selected Open Choice (i.e., no magnet schools were selected) will receive a placement preference.
+- Where seats are available, applicants who only select Open Choice (i.e., no magnet schools are selected) will receive a placement preference.
 This option is highly recommended for those applying to kindergarten.
 In the previous lottery season 100% of our kindergarten applicants received a placement.

-- The majority of new Open Choice seats are offered in grades PK4, kindergarten, 1 and 2.
+- The majority of new Open Choice seats are offered in PK4, kindergarten, and grades 1, 2 and 9.

 - You can apply to Open Choice AND/OR the magnet schools.
 You do not have to apply to both.